calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 sentence (`"The quick brown fox jumps over the lazy dog."`).

 Some type systems will allow you to create custom data types.
-With a custom data type you can force the type to only be constructed in the module where the data type is defined.
+With a custom data type, you can force the type to only be constructed in the module where the data type is defined.
 That means you can have a custom `UserName` data type and no one outside of your `UserName` module can create a new `UserName`. (tangent: how I do this in TypeScript TODO: link)